-Allison Ernst is conductor of the ARYO Orchestra and instructor of the violin and viola clinic.
+Allison Ernst is conductor of the ARYO Orchestra and instructor of the level 2 mixed strings clinic.

 Shawnee Paul is our Fiddle Group instructor.

 We really hope you will consider joining us at ARYO!
 Our first three years at Horton High School and this past year at Acadia were very successful, and we are very much looking forward to continuing our mission of offering the opportunity to learn string instruments and to play in string and full orchestra to as many students in the Annapolis Valley region as possible.